 The importance of return-to-work interviews

 Employers shouldn’t wait for absence levels to become problematic.
-Return-to-work interviews are a crucial part of absence management and their importance should not be underestimated.
-These interviews provide an opportunity for you to raise any concerns and explore if there are any underlying reasons for the employee’s absence, such as health-related or work-related issues.
+One of the most effective tools in absence management is the return-to-work interview and they should not be underestimated.
+These discussions allow you to raise any concerns and explore if any underlying reasons for the employee’s absence, such as health-related or work-related issues.

-How to deal with an employee who you suspect may be ‘pulling a sickie’
+How to deal with an employee who you suspect may not be genuinely sick

 If you have concerns that an employee is lying about or exaggerating their illness or injury to avoid attending work: